dr-jts/crunchyblog/spatial-pgfs/index.md

 # Crunchy Spatial: Querying Spatial Features

-In addition to viewing spatial data on a web map using (`pg_tileserv`), it's often required to be able to query [PostGIS](https://postgis.net/) spatial data directly.
+In addition to viewing spatial data on a web map using (`pg_tileserv`), it is often useful to be able to access [PostGIS](https://postgis.net/) spatial data directly.
 This supports use cases such as:

 * display features at a point or in an area of interest